evangilst/homeyavr/README.md

 by a different application or by remote control, as long the AVR is transmitting the commands.

-Not tested:
+Not working:
 * Save settings.
-  Due to an bug in version v0.8.32 and confirmed to be fixed in v0.8.35 (Issue #600) Currently the save setting popup will not be removed Settings are not saved although the application is using the new paramater.
+  0.8.39 does not closed the settings window after save-settings and the changed values are not saved by Homey.
-  However after a restart/reboot the old paramaters will be used.
+  Program will change the running parameters but after a restart the old values will be supplied by Homey and used.

 To do:
 * Use capabilities in the web interface as example light.